Wheel of Fortune (1983)

 Wiki.

 Wheel of Fortune (often known simply as Wheel) is an American television game show created by Merv Griffin.
 The show has aired continuously since January 6, 1975.
 Contestants solve word puzzles, similar to those in hangman, to win cash and prizes determined by spinning a giant carnival wheel.
 The current version of the series, which airs in nightly syndication, premiered on September 19, 1983.
+Since September 9, 2024, the show has been hosted by Ryan Seacrest and Vanna White, with Jim Thornton as announcer.

 Wheel of Fortune ranks as the longest-running syndicated game show in the United States, with 8,000 episodes taped and aired as of June 7, 2024.
 TV Guide named it the "top-rated syndicated series" in a 2008 article, and in 2013, the magazine ranked it at No. 2 in its list of the 60 greatest game shows ever.
 The program has also come to gain a worldwide following with 60 international adaptations.
 The syndicated series' 41st season premiered on September 11, 2023.
 With the show's 36th season in 2018, Sajak became the longest-running host of any game show, surpassing Bob Barker, who hosted The Price Is Right from 1972 to 2007.
 Two spin-off versions exist as well.
 The first was Wheel 2000, a version featuring child contestants which aired simultaneously on CBS and Game Show Network between 1997 and 1998.
-This version's hosts were David Sidoni and Tanika Ray, the latter in the role of a CGI hostess named "Cyber Lucy".
+This version's hosts were David Sidoni and Tanika Ray, the latter in the role of a CGI co-host named "Cyber Lucy".
 The second, Celebrity Wheel of Fortune, began airing on ABC on January 7, 2021, and features celebrities playing a modified version of the game with winnings donated to charity.

 You May Also Like.